Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Below, I’ve embedded our Dashboard view announcement video from Vimeo:

-How To Create Awesome Jira Dashboards
+How To Create Powerful Jira Dashboards

 - Determine your audience and purpose for the dashboard before you start.
 Use this to guide your dashboard and to edit out any irrelevant charts.